adi3e08/adi3e08.github.io/_pages/about.md

 I am interested in developing intelligent robots, that can learn to carry out complex tasks in the physical world.
 To this end, I am interested in deep learning and reinforcement learning (RL).
 In particular, I am interested in RL.
 Currently, I work on physics-informed model-based RL.

 You can view my detailed CV [here](https://adi3e08.github.io/files/CV_Adithya_Ramesh.pdf){:target="blank"}.

+Latest news (May '23) : I will be joining Northeastern University, Boston for a MS in Robotics with a CS concentration this fall.